 A directive counts as incorrectly transposed if an infringement procedure for non-conformity has been opened formally by the Commission.

-and The pending cases duration is calculated from the date on which the Commission sends a letter of formal notice to the completion of the pre-litigation phase.
+and The duration of pending cases is calculated from the date on which the Commission sends a letter of formal notice to the completion of the pre-litigation phase.